luckygith/se_project_aroundtheus/README.md

 ![mobile layout](src/images/MOBILE.png)
 ![ui kit](<UI KIT.png>)

 This project is exemplify an understanding of basic concepts that underwent and will undergo a series of improvements based on the ongoing level of skills learned throughout the journey of evolving my skills in HTML, CSS and Javascript!

+**Sprint 9**
+API
+Node Javascript
+Asynchronous Javascript
+Working with API